 WhatsApp safety and privacy settings

 For the best experience using WhatsApp, you should configure your safety and privacy settings.
-There are different settings you can adjust that will make the app more secure.
-We’ll give you the three methods to use that can enhance your privacy while using the app.
+There are several settings you can adjust to make the app more secure.
+We’ll give you three methods to enhance your privacy while using the app.

 Turn on end-to-end encryption